brettrjones-github/no-limit-connect-website-netify-cms/site/content/_index.md

       text: "Personal Random Connect Hosting."
 values:
     heading: A Screen Snapshot
-    text: More snapshots to come as data to publish approches.
+    text: More snapshots to come as date to publish approches.
 ---